Looking to travel to Cuba? Here is everything you need to know for travel to Cuba.

 The best way to get around in Havana is to walk, take taxis, bicycle-taxis and coco-taxis.
 Once you leave Havana, you will want to rent a car, or be on a tour.
 (I'm more of a do-it-yourself type of girl, so I would opt for skipping a tour and renting a car and hiring your own private tour guide to make the most of it).

-Throughout Cuba you will find a mixture of European and US outlets.
+While you travel throughout Cuba, you will find a mixture of European and US outlets.
 There will also be a mixture of 220v and 110v outlets.
 Some places I stayed had both right next to each other.
 Bring an outlet converter just incase, but don't count on needing it.

 Hiring a Tour Guide

+Travel to Cuba can be intimidating, and hiring a guide (even if just for a few hours) is a great way to get your feet wet and feel comfortable in your surroundings.
 Hiring a guide in Havana was a lot more difficult in 2015 then it is now.
 I used to recommend a guide I used on my first trip, and he was decent, but since then I have met the best guide in all of Cuba!

 I first read about Frank in a 2012 copy of National Geographic Traveler.
 Frank used to be a guide for those really expensive National Geographic Tours that were like $6,000 a person before flights.
 He has worked with high-end clients for years.
-When I contacted him, he was working for an organization that was government owned and wasn't able to do any private guiding.
+When I contacted him about my trip to Cuba, he was working for an organization that was government owned and wasn't able to do any private guiding.
 Shortly after I connected with him, he was given a 5 year US tourist visa, which is basically unheard of for a Cuban National.
 Before I knew it, we were hanging out in Los Angeles on his first visit to the United States.
 Frank has visited the US twice, and understands what American travelers are looking for in their experience.
 Frank is a very talented tour guide that can show you around Havana for just 4 hours, or guide you through the entire country over 10 days.
 I highly recommend booking him well in advance, as his guide services are highly sought after.
 And, if you are wondering how his English is, it's better than mine!

 Where to Go in Cuba